 Your car insurance policy likely consists of three basic types of coverage:

 - Medical: Covers costs of treating anyone injured in an accident when the driver is at fault.

 - Property Damage: Covers damage to or theft of the policyholder’s vehicle.

 - Liability: Covers the costs of the other driver’s injuries or property damage.
 It will also pay your legal bills if you are sued.

-Full coverage car insurance is a policy including comprehensive and collision coverage along with liability.
+Full coverage car insurance is a policy that includes comprehensive and collision coverage along with liability.

 Depending on the insurance company, consumers may purchase policies on a six-month or annual basis.
 At the end of that term, the policy is generally renewable.

 When Your Auto Insurance Policy May Need Updating

 Life events can impact your car insurance policy and the amount you pay for coverage.
 From purchasing a new vehicle to getting married, if you experience one of the following milestones, contact your insurance agent:

 Purchasing New Vehicles